Structure, Functionality, and Bioceramics - Design Principles for High Performance

 import matplotlib.pyplot as plt

-# Physical constants
+# Physical constant

 R = 8.314 # J/(mol·K)

-D0 = 5e-4 # m²/s (frequency factor)
+D0 = 5e-4 # m²/s (pre-exponential factor)

-Ea = 300e3 # J/mol (activation energy 300 kJ/mol)
+Ea = 300e3 # J/mol (activation energy, 300 kJ/mol)

 def diffusion_coefficient(T, D0, Ea):

-"""Calculate diffusion coefficient using Arrhenius equation
+"""Calculate the diffusion coefficient using the Arrhenius equation

 Args: